pcfreak30/skyd/cmd/skyc/README.md

 ### Wallet tasks

-* `siac wallet address` returns a never seen before address for sending siacoins to.
+* `skyc wallet address` returns a never seen before address for sending siacoins to.

-* `siac wallet addseed` prompts the user for his encryption password, as well as a new secret seed.
+* `skyc wallet addseed` prompts the user for his encryption password, as well as a new secret seed.
 The wallet will then incorporate this seed into itself.
 This can be used for wallet recovery and merging.

-* `siac wallet balance` prints information about your wallet.
+* `skyc wallet balance` prints information about your wallet.

 Example:
 ```bash